 Independently designed and/or implemented websites for a variety of clients, using either XHTML1.1 and CSS2 (earlier) or HTML5 and CSS3 (later).

-My platform is written in a mix of languages, given the broad specifications and hardware that it interacts with.
-Ruby on Rails, PostgreSQL, Redis, nginx, and Node.js are used to power the core interface / platform itself, with React.js + JSX used for the frontend.
-Ruby/AppleScript (macOS data collection), Java (wrapping native Android system calls into a WebView, so React can interact with them), C (custom Arduino-based sensors), PowerShell (Windows client keepalives), Ash (embedded Linux hardware scripts), and Node.js are used for smaller components.
+Ruby on Rails, PostgreSQL, Redis, and nginx are used to power the core platform itself, with React.js + JSX used for the frontend.
+Ruby/AppleScript (macOS data collection), Java (Android WebView syscalls), C (custom Arduino-based sensors), PowerShell (Windows client keepalives), Ash (embedded Linux scripts), and Node.js used for smaller components.

-I run this website, which is a collection of tools to help people learn and study for the Japanese Language Proficiency Test (JLPT).
-While the tools are primitive and only cover JLPT N4/N5 (N3/N2/N1 coming soon), I found that they filled a significant gap in existing study tools.
+Built a collection of tools to help people learn and study for the Japanese Language Proficiency Test (JLPT).
+While the tools only cover JLPT N4/N5, I found that they filled a significant gap in existing study tools.
+Word lists and flashcard study tools exist everywhere - however, speed-reading kana, adjective conjugation, vocabulary formed from specific grade kanji, and kunyomi or onyomi quiz tools are rare.

 In May of 2012, I created three applications for Windows Phone 7.5, called DineSafer, JLPT Flashcards, and Crossworder, using C#.
 During January of 2013, DineSafer and Crossworder were ported from scratch to BlackBerry 10, using Qt Cascades, QML, JavaScript, and C++.